Track maintenance causing further train delays for South Auckland commuters today

 • 8.54am Papakura to Britomart

-Tracks were replaced in several places over Queen's Birthday weekend but there is further work to be completed on the Southern line.
+Therefore, multiple temporary speed restrictions had been put in place to help maintain the condition of the tracks until they can be replaced.

+"KiwiRail, who own, control and maintain the train tracks have multiple temporary speed restrictions in place," AT said in a statement.

-"Most of these locations have been identified as needing the train tracks to be completely replaced," AT said.
+"Most of these locations have been identified as needing the train tracks to be completely replaced.

-Auckland Transport said it is working with KiwiRail and Transdev to resolve the issue as soon as possible with planned maintenance.
+Auckland Transport said it was working with KiwiRail and Transdev to resolve the issue as soon as possible with planned maintenance.

-"We find these delays and cancellations incredibly frustrating, as many of our customers will do, and we apologise for this," the organisation said.
+"We find these delays and cancellations incredibly frustrating, as many of our customers will do, and we apologise for this," it said.

 On Tuesday last week, commuters were told to take alternative public transport after an overhead line fault led to cancellations.